Have you ever dreamed about hiking the Pacific Crest Trail from Mexico to Canada?

 - PCT long-distance permit.
 If you decide to do a long-distance hike (over 500 miles), obtain a free thru-hike permit.
 The Pacific Crest Trail Association issues permits for NOBO hikers.

 - fs.usda.gov.
-Some territories require additional permits: Pamelia and Obsidian Limited Entry Areas.
+Some territories, like Pamelia and Obsidian Limited Entry Areas, require additional permits.
 Apply to camp in these areas at the USDA Forest Service website.

 III.
 Check Your Gear